 From 2000-2006 Garrett taught commercial art at the High School of Graphic Communication Arts, which was one of New York City’s premier commercial art public high schools.
 After which Garrett moved to Israel and once again returned to his roots as a traditional trained fine arts painter.
 His work was displayed in various galleries in Jerusalem and in 2007 he won a nationally sponsored Israeli artist grant.
 He and his family moved back to NYC in 2008.

 Beth Rivkah Lubavitch published his first illustrative children’s book, "Chassie Learns about Chessed" written by Chava Isacovitch in 2022.
-Garrett has since complimented his artistic skills with Rabbinical ordination in an endeavor to create more joy and light in the world.
+Also in 2022, Garrett complimented his artistic skills by obtaining Rabbinical ordination in an endeavor to bring more joy and light in the world.
+In 2025 Garrett won the Chassidus in Color First Place Professional's Level Art Awards with a painting in oils depicting Nachshon ben Aminadav.
+Nachshon was the biblical prince of tribe of Judah from the exodus.
+It was through his merit that God performed one of the greatest spectacles of all time and parted the Red Sea before the Israelites, leading them to safety.
 These days Garrett continues to use his art to bring smiles to as many faces as possible.